katpavan/Code-References/journal.md

 ### Basics of MongoDB

 * Reporting is much much easier to do with MySQL.
 Don't use MongoDB for reporting.
 DONT!

+* Enterprise software would not be using a NoSQL database.
+There are just too many relationships.

+* If you have to WRITE lots of data, web scraping, less structure use MongoDB.

+*